ASSERT-KTH/jdbl/README.md

 The **conservative-debloat** strategy is the less aggressive approach.
 It relies on static analysis to construct a call graph of class members calls, which contains all the class members referenced by the application.
 Then, the members that are not referenced (a.k.a [dead code](https://en.wikipedia.org/wiki/Dead_code)) are removed from the bytecode.
 This approach is similar to shrinking technique performed by [Proguard](https://www.guardsquare.com/en/products/proguard), with the difference JDBL executed the debloat thorough the Maven build phases.

-Overall, JDBL produces a smaller, specialized version of the Java application without modifying its source code.
+JDBL produces a smaller, specialized version of the Java application without modifying its source code.
 The modified version is automatically packaged as a JAR file as resulting from the Maven build lifecycle.

 ## Usage

-To use JDBL as a Maven plugin, first install it from source cloning this repo and running `mvn clean install`.
-Then, add the plugin to the `pom.xml` of the application to be debloated:
+To use JDBL as a Maven plugin, first install it from its sources by cloning this repo and running `mvn clean install`.
+Then, add the plugin to the `pom.xml` of the Maven project to be debloated:

 ```xml
 <plugin>